rhiaro/thesis/c2notes.md

 Utz, S., (2010).
 Show me your friends and I will tell you what type of person you are: How one's profile, number of friends, and type of friends influence impression formation on social network sites.
 Journal of Computer-Mediated Communication, 15, 314–335

+[marwickdrama14] Marwick, Alice and danah boyd.
+(2014). "'It's just drama': Teen perspectives on conflict and aggression in a networked era."
+Journal of Youth Studies 17(9): 1187-1204.

 ### Trust

 ### Warranting theory